 We are under no obligation to do what is nonsensical and wrong.
 In fact, our moral obligation is to remove a government which orders us to do such things.
 The greatest atrocities in human history occur when people ignore their moral obligation to differentiate between civic duty, and blind submission.

-We currently live in a country where our democratic decisions are refused, our rights of free speech are overturned, our territory and culture is being given away to people whose mission is to replace us, and our law-enforcement is dedicated to hiding attempts to commit atrocities upon us, and our loved ones.
-They have incarcerated Tommy Robinson, and are releasing Anjem Choudary.
+We currently live in a country where our democratic decisions are refused, our rights of free speech are overturned, and our centuries of independence are being sacrificed to the ambitions of politicians paid to obey us.
 None of these behaviours are sensible and ethical.
-By these last two things alone, our government have declared themselves the enemy of the majority population.
+By these things alone, our government have declared themselves the enemy of the majority population.

 Why, then, would we prolong this situation, and ignore our moral obligation, by complying with those who command us to do what is not sensible and ethical?
 Why would we comply with our enemy?